-Electricity

-Repair category: 1
+Electricity Repair category: 1 Notes: It would appear the electrical installation was last tested in 2019.

-Notes: No significant defects evident.

 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+Some of the sockets were noted to be mounted to sections of timber panelling and this may pose as a fire hazard.